 Aqualad agreed.
 “It is.
 I’ve been in those very waters.
 A trendy place for the wealthy and those who can buy their privacy.”

-Arsenal bounced Lian gently.
-He was enjoying the new sensations of fatherhood even before he had fully grasped all of its implications.
-Some part of him even felt sorry for Jade.
-She had given him the location in which Lian was cared for when she realized her future looked grim.
+Nearby, Roy Harper gently bounced his baby daughter Lian on his knee.
+He had begun to enjoy the new sensations of fatherhood even before he’d fully grasped all of its implications.
+Some part of him even felt sorry for Jade, who had given him the location in which Lian was cared for when she realized her future looked grim.
 Wally had recovered the girl easily, yet so much had happened so fast that Roy Harper was uncertain what to do next.

-Robin said, “Look — a new bulletin featuring Cat Grant says the government has formed a new team of rehabilitated villains to serve the nation under the leadership of Captain Comet.
-It says he and this team, the Rehab Squad, saved Superman recently from some plot.”
+“Look,” said Robin, “a news bulletin from Cat Grant says the government’s formed a new team of rehabilitated villains to serve the nation under the leadership of Captain Comet.
+It says he and this team, the Rehab Squad, saved Superman recently from some plot!” (*)

-Hawk said, “So why’d Faraday drag us in if this new group works for the government?”
+Hawk snickered and said, “So why’d Faraday drag us in if this new group already works for the government?”

-Changeling yelped as Lilith appeared before him as he stepped out of the shower.
+Stepping out of the shower, Changeling yelped as Lilith suddenly appeared before him.
 “Yikes!
 Let a guy find a towel,” he sputtered as the beautiful goddess materialized.

-Cyborg jumped up from the hallway.
-“You got company in there?” he said.
+Cyborg shouted from the hallway, “You got company in there, Logan?”

-Lilith smiled.
-“Hello, Victor, Gar.
+Lilith smiled and said, “Hello, Victor, Gar.
 I need your help in stopping the Children of Thia.
-I–” she began before dropping to her knees and holding her eyes.
+I–” Suddenly she dropped to her knees and placed her fingers over her strained forehead.

 “What’s wrong?
 Are you having a vision?” asked Kole as she and Jericho stepped forward.

-“What’s she do?
-Run a bus service?” snapped Gar as he saw more of his friends appear.
+“What does she do now?
+Run a bus service?” snapped Gar as he saw his friends also appear in their midst.

-“Yes, I see images… distorted images of monsters… Gar, at the center of all, I see Mento,” said Lilith as she smoothed down her tiny tunic and stood up.
+“Yes, Kole — I see images… distorted images of monsters… Gar, at the center of all, I see Mento.”
+Lilith smoothed down her tunic and stood up.

 “Then let’s go,” said a grim Gar.